-GMS Ventures participated in the February 2021 underwritten offering of our common stock, acquiring 8,360,000 shares of our common stock from the underwriter at the public offering price per share of \$1.00, for gross proceeds of \$8.36 million cash to us.
+GMS Ventures participated in the February 2021 underwritten offering of our common stock, acquiring 8,360,000 shares of our common stock from the underwriter at the public offering price per share of \$1.00, for gross proceeds of \$8.36 million to us.
 We did not pay the underwriter any commissions or discounts on shares sold by it to GMS Ventures.
-GMS Ventures may acquire additional shares as a result of the exercise of the underwriters' over-allotment option in order to maintain its ownership pursuant to its rights under the existing investor rights agreement.